J: James - Jonathan

 Mick James (Mike Jackson)

 In the latter half of the 1960s Mike James (who also wrestled as Mick Jackson) seemed to be just about everywhere, well in the North and Scotland he seemed everywhere at least.
 A popular welterweight ho was a regular worker on Morrell and Beresford bills and seemed to have a very bright future.
 Hardly surprising as the young Leeds based wrestler was trained by erstwhile British champions Eric Taylor and Ernie Baldwin at Jack Lanes Wrestling Club in Leeds .
 His professional debut followed four years in the amateur ranks.
-Fast and skilful we thought he was really going places, but lost sight of him in the early 1970s.
+Fast and skilled we thought he was really going places, but lost sight of him in the early 1970s.

-See Dave Phillips
+See the entry for Dave Phillips

 Carl Jason (Carl McGrath)